-After the Initial Calibration period, CI, establishes a signal gain, the device moves to running mode.
+After the Initial Calibration period, the device establishes a signal gain and then transitions into running mode.
 During running mode, the device tracks the input signal and gives an output edge for every peak of the signal.
 AOA remains active to compensate for any offset drift over time.